port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/webhook/webhook.md

 }
 ```

-- The `itemsToParse` key let you to create multiple entities from a single webhook event:
+- The `itemsToParse` makes it possible to create multiple entities from a single webhook event:

 :::note